Why We Love It

 There really is no typical work schedule for oil and gas derrick operators.
 Some operators live on offshore oil rigs and may be required to work overtime, any time of the day, any day of the week, and many days in a row without time off.
 Onshore oil and gas derrick operators are also commonly on-call to handle emergencies.

 The largest number of oil and gas derrick operators are employed by oil companies to perform maintenance on offshore oil rigs.
 Generally, they’re hired to work for companies in the oil and gas extraction and mining industries.

-Can I Become an Oil & Gas Derrick Operator?
+How To Become an Oil & Gas Derrick Operator

 Oil & Gas Derrick Operator Salary Data